codefornl/INSPIRE-Coverages/docs/INSPIRE.md

     </inspire_dls:ExtendedCapabilities>
 </ows:ExtendedCapabilities>
 ```
 At present, rasdaman has implemented this extension in their WCS implementation.
-GeoSolutions is working on the extension for the GeoServer WCS (27.12.21)
+At time of writing (27.12.2021), GeoSolutions is working on the extension for the GeoServer WCS.

+## INSPIRE Data Models and Schemas